-Planning & Code Enforcement

-Community & Economic Development
+Planning & Code Enforcement Community & Economic Development Landlords Community Organizations Residents

-Landlords

-Community Organizations

-Residents

 Improve Housing Policy Communications

-Many Lewiston residents and news outlets are confused by Lewiston's demolition practices.
-If these practices are to continue, the City should provide a clear, step-by-step explanation of why buildings are selected for demolition, including specific threats to life safety and the costs to the City and taxpayers.
+Some Lewiston residents and news outlets do not understand Lewiston's demolition protocol or the Maine law for condemnations and demolitions.
+The City should continue efforts to provide a clear, step-by-step explanation of why buildings are selected for demolition, including specific threats to life safety and the costs to the City and taxpayers.
 Ideally, the public would receive information relating to the post-demolition plan, whether the City will pursue purchase of the property, and any incentives for moving the property back to a productive state.
+However, the City most often does not own the property with the current owner having no immediate plans.
 This could take many forms, but an infographic or poster would be the most accessible to the general public.